-Associating an InRule Configuration record to an Entity
+Associating a Rule Configuration record to an Entity

-If you want to use different InRule Configurations for different Dynamics entities, you can create multiple configuration records and then associate them to a particular entity.
+If you want to use different Rule Configurations for different Dynamics entities, you can create multiple configuration records and then associate them to a particular entity.
 The same configuration record can be associated to multiple different entities if desired.
+For Rule Configurations you wish you use with the Run Rules Button, inrule_RulesEngineAction with be the SDK message you select.

-It should be noted that if you wish to associate an inrule\RulesEngineAction to a specific entity type, this will override the "default" custom action step.
-The "default" inrule\RulesEngineAction is a "global" custom action step registration which all entities will default to using until you register a custom action step for a specific entity type.
+Please note that if you wish to associate an inrule_RulesEngineAction to a specific entity type, this will override the "default" custom action step.
+The "default" inrule_RulesEngineAction is a "global" custom action step registration which all entities will default to using until you register a custom action step for a specific entity type.

-- 1. Create or update the configuration record according to the steps above - Return to the Rules Configuration page and navigate to the Step Registration Configuration section and click Add New
+1. Create or update the configuration record according to the previous steps

+Return to the Rules Configuration page and navigate to the Step Registration Configuration section and click Add New

-- 3. Choose the SDK Message (Update, Create, inrule\RulesEngineAction) - a.
+- 3. Choose the SDK Message (Update, Create, inrule_RulesEngineAction) - a.
 Update Update of the primary entity - b.
-Create Create of the primary entity - c. inrule\RulesEngineAction The custom action message invoked when the 'Run Rules' button is clicked.
+Create Create of the primary entity - c. inrule_RulesEngineAction The custom action message invoked when the 'Run Rules' button is clicked.
 Choose this to override the default behavior for a particular entity whenever the 'Run Rules' button is clicked, custom JavaScript is executed using the included invokeCustomAction.js resource, the workflow activity is used, a form event is used, or the custom action is invoked through some other means. - 4.
 Select a Primary Entity for your rule registration to use - 5.
 Open the Rule Configurations for Step dropdown menu that appears and select the Rule Configuration that you made above.